vaeth/replacer/README.md

 To get zsh completion, copy the content of zsh/ to your zsh's `$fpath`, perhaps `/usr/share/zsh/site-functions/`.

+The script executes just `python` and is tested with python2.7 and python3.6, but it should work with all flavors of python3 and probably also some older versions of python2.
+Some details on codings and regular expressions might depend on the python interpreter, so it might be advisable to specify a specific interpreter in front of the command line (if in doubt try the newest available) if things are not working the way you expect.

 For Gentoo, there is an ebuild in the `mv` repository (available by `app-select/eselect-repository` or `app-portage/layman`).